pingcap/docs/how-to/maintain/tiup-operations.md

 ## Stop the cluster

-The components in the TiDB cluster are stopped in the following order (The monitoring component is also started):
+The components in the TiDB cluster are stopped in the following order (The monitoring component is also stopped):

 Drainer -> TiFlash -> TiDB -> Pump -> TiKV -> PD